voodooEntity/gits/README.md

 For more information please refer to ["Storage API Reference and Examples"](DOCS/STORAGE_API.md)

+#### Understanding the Storage Architecture
+While GITS is designed for optimal performance through in-memory handling and optimized indexing, understanding the underlying storage architecture can further enhance its usage.
+For a detailed explanation of this architecture, please refer to the following documentation: [Storage Architecture](DOCS/STORAGE_ARCHITECTURE.md)

 ## Roadmap
 The following list contains topics that will be the focus of future major updates.
 This list is not ordered.